diffpy/diffpy.pdfmorph/README.rst

 There are also a few other morphing transformations in the program.

-Finally, we note that PDFmorph should work on other spectra that are not PDFs, though it has not been extensively texted beyond the PDF.
+Finally, we note that PDFmorph should work on other spectra that are not PDFs, though it has not been extensively tested beyond the PDF.

 REQUIREMENTS
 ------------------------------------------------------------------------